Joe Fagan: Early life

 Joe Fagan was born in Walton Hospital in Walton, Liverpool, on 12 March 1921 and lived in the Litherland and Scotland Road areas of the city during his childhood and youth.
 His parents Patrick and Mary were of Irish descent.
 His father has been recorded as something of a dubious character who was often absent for long periods and Fagan owed a happy childhood to his mother.
 The close proximity of Anfield and Goodison Park meant that football was always a significant part of his life and he developed his ability as a boy.
 When he was fourteen, he captained his school, St Elizabeth Central, to the Daily Dispatch Trophy, a competition run by the Lancashire Schools Football Association.

 After leaving school in 1937, Fagan signed for the St Helens-based Earlestown Bohemians club, known as the "Bohs", who played in the Liverpool County Combination.
-This was a strong amateur league in which the "A" teams of both Everton and Liverpool competed.
+This was a strong amateur league in which the "A" (third) teams of both Everton and Liverpool competed.
 Liverpool became interested and he was invited to Anfield for a trial.
 Manager George Kay offered him a contract but Fagan, then aged seventeen, declined as he thought his first team opportunities at Liverpool would be limited.
 On 8 October 1938, he signed for Manchester City.
 Throughout Fagan's playing career, he was a right half, though he could also play at centre half.
 In the 1938–39 season, Fagan made good progress at City playing for the club's "A" and "B" teams and then getting into the reserves.
 He was challenging for a first-team place when the Second World War began just as the 1939–40 season was getting under way and the Football League was suspended for the duration of the conflict.